The answer is complicated.

 - Use windshield visors when parking in the sun

 Making sure your wheelchair accessible van is in excellent mechanical condition is trickier and more expensive than maintenance costs on a normal vehicle.
 However, those challenges and costs can be offset by taking your van to a mobility dealer.
-Most mobility solutions dealers, such as VMI, have a team of highly-trained mechanics who specialize in handicap van conversions and maintenance, and they can perform the proper maintenance at cheaper costs than a neighborhood mechanic.
+Most mobility dealers, such as dealers in VMI’s network, have a team of highly-trained mechanics who specialize in handicap van conversions and maintenance, and they can perform the proper maintenance at lower costs than a neighborhood mechanic.

-Depending on how heavily you use the van and its handicap lift or ramp, you’ll want to schedule maintenance and a tune-up about every four to six months.
+Depending on how heavily you use the van and its handicap ramp or lift, you’ll want to schedule maintenance and a tune-up about every four to six months.
 It’s particularly important to get a full inspection before winter starts to ensure your sliding door, ramp and kneel systems function optimally.